Nikon D7500 vs Panasonic GH5

 The review scores listed above should be treated with care, though.
 The assessments were made in relation to similar cameras of the same technological generation.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make your choice using the following search menu.
 As an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon G7 X Mark III vs Panasonic GH5